Decoupling Torque and Stiffness: A Unified Modeling and Control Framework for Antagonistic Artificial Muscles: Unified Modeling Framework

-where $\alpha\in[0,1]$ is the normalized activation and $z$ is the strain argument.
-The Padé [2/1] form is chosen for its minimal parameterization (4 coefficients) while capturing the essential nonlinear force-length relationship common to artificial muscles: positive force at zero strain ($c_0 > 0$), monotonic decay with contraction ($c_1 < 0$), and curvature allowing both convex and sigmoidal shapes ($c_2, d_1$).
-Lower-order forms (e.g., linear) fail to capture strain-dependent stiffness, while higher-order forms overfit and introduce unnecessary complexity for real-time control. with coefficients $\vect{c} = (c_0,c_1,c_2,d_1)$.
-The slope at small strain and unit activation is $k_a = c_1 - c_0 d_1$.
-To ensure physical validity, we require $F_{\text{base}}(z)\ge 0$ and $1+d_1 z>0$ over the operating strain interval.
+where $\alpha\in[0,1]$ is normalized activation and $x$ is the internal deformation state of the active element (defined in Section~II-B).
+The Padé [2/1] form uses four coefficients and retains low complexity for real-time control while capturing nonlinear force-length behavior.
+The coefficient vector is $\vect{p} = (c_0,c_1,c_2,d_1)$, with small-deformation slope $k_a = c_1 - c_0 d_1$.
+For physical validity, we require $F_{\text{base}}(x)\ge 0$ and $1+d_1 x>0$ over the operating interval.
 The derivative of the Pad\'e base force law is

 which will be used for stiffness calculations.